stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 for I knew he would be likely to look at the result before commencing his experiment, and realised how he would react to the sight of obvious nonsense.
 The ordeal was a terrible one, and I chafed each second at the slowness of the train.
-In the past I had often whistled a brisk gallop to the sprightly &ldquo;tac&rdquo; of wheels on rails, but now the tempo seemed slowed down to that of a funeral march&mdash;my funeral march, I grimly reflected.
+In the past I had often whistled a brisk gallop to the sprightly  "tac " of wheels on rails, but now the tempo seemed slowed down to that of a funeral march--my funeral march, I grimly reflected.

   My ruse worked till I had covered over four pages, six by nine; when at last the madman drew out his watch and told me I could have but five minutes more.
 What should I